 (*This post was sponsored by California Grown.
 All of the opinions are my own.
 This post was updated from an older 3/2018 post with more information and details on making this cake.)

-I am so excited to work with California Grown and share how much I use California Grown foods on a daily basis!
 Our family is lucky to live in California, and have easy access to delicious fresh foods.
-We shop at our local farmer's market here every week, but you can find California Grown product and products in your grocery stores too!
+We shop at our local farmer's market here every week, but you can find California Grown products in your grocery stores too!

 This gluten free orange cake recipe is completely redone to be a much healthier version of pound cake.
 My recipe is refined sugar-free, dairy-free, and full of protein thanks to the delicious almond flour.

 You will find this doesn't look like a typical gluten free cake recipe because it is denser.
-Don't worry because this cake is as moist and delicious as any pound cake out there!
+Don't worry because this moist orange almond cake is as delicious as any of my gluten free cake recipes!